smeriwether/blog/README.md

 ## Blog

-This blog is a small Flask app with a SQLite backend.
+A small Flask app with a SQLite backend.

 ### Deploying to a server